UnitedCTF/UnitedCTF2024/challenges/ai/cartesian-glide/README.md

 Alright team, I've got some exciting news.
 We're revamping the Cartesian Glide.
 Forget everything you know about bulky coasters.
 We're going for sleek, fast, and intense.
 Picture a roller coaster that's almost like a line on paper, but with way more thrills.

 To pull this off, we've got a new AI on board.
 It's supposed to be a genius at calculating the exact coordinates for every twist and turn.
 Problem is, this AI is the plan, like the whole plan.
-We have to deal with it if we want to build a coaster that's actually safe.
+We have to deal with it if we want to build a safe coaster.

 So, I need you to double-check everything.
 We will not build that coaster in five minutes, it will take some time.
 Let's show this AI who's boss.